Abdominal massage is a wonderful way to support the circulation, function, and vitality of our organs.

 or Womb Massage

-I first learned this folk healing massage through Dr. Rosita Arvigo, DN, an herbalist and napropathic doctor from the US, who studied this massage from traditional healers while living in Belize.
+I first learned this folk healing massage through Dr. Rosita Arvigo, DN, an herbalist and napropathic doctor from the US, who studied this modality from traditional healers while living in the Yucatan.
 It is commonly called ‘Maya Abdominal Massage’.

-I respect and give credit to the deep living roots and culture that this method comes from.
-I am not Mayan, and I have no intent to co-opt.
-I am, however, grateful for the blessings and teachings I was freely given.
-I have internalized and adapted it in my own way to be effective for the way I work.
+A note on cultural appropriation: I respect and give credit to the deep living roots and culture that this method comes from.
+I am not Maya, and I have no intent to co-opt their culture, healing traditions or ways.
+A portion of my income from this work goes back to support the traditional healers and artisans of the Yucatan.
+I am grateful for the blessings and teachings I was freely given in a good way.
+This work was a vital piece of my own health puzzle getting sorted out, and I carry it with respect.
+I have internalized and adapted what I have learned to be effective for the way I work.

 This technique is modest, gentle, non invasive, and external.